 Advanced workshop focused on creating an original television series concept, writing an original pilot script for the series, developing an individual writing voice and understanding the professional television writing landscape.
-Prerequisites: TCM124.
+Prerequisites: A grade of C or better in TCM124.

-Motion Picture Directing
+TCM230 4 credits 4 periods Motion Picture Directing

 Theory and practice in directing the motion picture.
 Includes overview of the roles and responsibilities of the film director, examples of film directing, and practice sessions in analyzing a script, creating a scene, working with actors, conducting rehearsals, planning the camera movements and overseeing elements of a production.
-Prerequisites: (MTC/TCM120, TCM117, TCM121, and TCM241) or permission of Instructor.
+Prerequisites: A grade of C or better in (MTC/TCM120, TCM117, TCM121, and TCM241) or permission of Instructor.
 Course Note: TCM230 may be repeated for a total of eight (8) credits.